 The Mission of Foster Care Homes

-Foster care should promote the best interests of the child.
-This includes all aspects of nutrition, housing, education, and other areas.
-Yet, many homes fall short of this mission.
+Foster care should promote the best interests of the child and include all aspects of nutrition, housing, education, and other areas.
+Many homes fall short of this mission.
 They allow foster kids to be abused and neglected.
 The next section addresses that problem.

 Abuse in Foster Homes